jaredhendrickson13/pfsense-api/docs/ENDPOINT_TYPES.md

 !!!
 Note
     - Not all plural endpoints support DELETE requests.
 Please refer to the [documentation](https://pfrest.org/api-docs/) for the specific endpoint you are working with to determine if PUT requests are supported.
+    - The `all` query parameter is exclusive to DELETE requests to plural endpoints.
     - The [`apply` control parameter](COMMON_CONTROL_PARAMETERS.md#apply) has no effect on DELETE requests to plural endpoints.
     Unless the endpoint always applies changes immediately, you must make a separate call to the applicable apply endpoint to apply the change.